 But there may be others as well depending on your situation.
 If the sponsored partner has kids, they will need to submit a K-2 visa application, which will allow the children to come to the United States.
 And if the newly arrived fiancé(e) would like to work, they will need to submit an Application for Employment Authorization (or Form I-765).
 It’s advisable to know ahead of time which forms apply to your particular circumstance, so you can start gathering all the necessary documents.

 For more information about the various applications that might arise, check out the USCIS web page devoted to K-1 visas.
-If you’re in need of assistance, we, at Boundless, have joined forces with RapidVisa to help you navigate the sometimes complicated process of obtaining a fiancé(e) visa.
-Visit the RapidVisa website today to get started.
+If you’re in need of assistance, Boundless can help you navigate the sometimes complicated process of obtaining a fiancé(e) visa.
+Check your eligibility today to get started.